EnterpriseFreak-v2/autoexec-ldr/README.md

 - (Wii): Plug the now prepared SD / USB into the SD card slot / USB port.
 - Run GCMM using your current method of homebrew loading. (eg.: the Homebrew Channel on Wii)
 - In GCMM restore the savegame.gci to the Memory Card.

+ **WARNING: If you already have another homebrew as boot.dol on that memory card it will be overwritten!**
 - ???
 - Profit.